Thailand reports daily record of over 1,300 new coronavirus cases

 The country so far has received two million Sinovac doses and 117,300 shots from AstraZeneca.

-Up to now, 579,305 doses have been administered, of those 73,561 were the second dose, Opas said, describing Thailand’s vaccine drive as “on track.”
+Up to now, 579,305 doses have been administered, including 73,561 second doses, Opas said, describing Thailand’s vaccine drive as “on track.”

 Thailand’s has vaccinated less than 0.4% of its population, trailing neighbours like Malaysia with 1.5% and 14.6% in Singapore, according to a Reuters estimate.